1.7 mile flat walk over 3 hours

 No Name Restaurant

-James Hook & Co. is still a family business managed by four siblings of the third generation of the Hook Family.
-Certainly many things have changed since 1925, but one thing that hasn't changed is their commitment and dedication to bringing quality lobster and seafood products to both the wholesale and retail markets.
+James Hook & Co. is 3rd generation family business.
+Many things have changed since 1925, but one thing that hasn't changed is their commitment and dedication to quality seafood.

 Strega Waterfront features seafood with an Italian twist.
 Owned by Nick Varano, one of Boston's leading restaurateurs with authentic dishes by Sicilian Chef Salvatore Firicano.